-We will work closely with our funding partners, the Big Lottery Fund and Big Society Capital, the programme’s evaluators and our own learning partners to gather rich meaningful data and learning, while ever being mindful of the burden which data collection places on the Social Investors and charities and social enterprises.
+We will work closely with our funding partners, the National Lottery Community Fund and Big Society Capital, the programme’s evaluators and our own learning partners to gather rich meaningful data and learning, while ever being mindful of the burden which data collection places on the Social Investors and charities and social enterprises.

 The Growth Fund portfolio is overseen by the Joint Investment Committee.
 The committee meets every quarter, and delegates decisions between meetings to a Growth Fund management group which comprises representatives from each of the Growth Fund partners.

-The JIC comprises two representatives from each of the partner organisations, Big Society Capital, Big Lottery Fund and two representatives from Access.
+The JIC comprises two representatives from each of the partner organisations, Big Society Capital, National Lottery Community Fund and two representatives from Access.
 It is chaired by Access.

 The current membership of the Joint Investment Committee is:

 - Chair: Nick Hurd (Access)

 - For the Big Lottery Fund: Gemma Rocyn-Jones, James Harcourt

 - For Big Society Capital: Jeremy Rogers, Geetha Rabindrakumar